peterKannam/CompositeIndicators.jl/README.md

 # CompositeIndicators.jl

  `CompositeIndicators.jl` is a package for the building and analysis of composite indicator models.
-It was developed as a learing excersise and is heavily influenced by the more complete [COINr](https://bluefoxr.github.io/COINr/) package by William Becker.
+It was developed as a learning excersise and is heavily influenced by the more complete [COINr](https://bluefoxr.github.io/COINr/) package by William Becker.
 A earlier version of this package was used to compute and assess the [Chicago Environmental Justice Index](https://www.chicago.gov/city/en/depts/cdph/supp_info/Environment/cumulative-impact-assessment.html).

 ## Introduction

-`CompositeIndicators.jl` allows for the calculation and analysis of robust, replicable, and reportable composite indicators by defining a set workflow through the `Coin <: DataType` and a set of `Function`s that operate on it.
+`CompositeIndicators.jl` allows for the calculation and analysis of robust, replicable, and reportable composite indicators by defining a set workflow through the `Coin <: DataType` and a set of `Functions` that operate on it.
 This workflow mandates quality control in the following ways:

 - `Functions` produce standardized results for comparison, visualization, and further processing.
 - `Functions` are not allowed to overwrite previous results in a `Coin`.